Aviwani1234/Aviwani1234/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning BE IT at DYPCOE Pune
-- 👯 I’m looking to collaborate on some exiting web project
+- 👯 I’m looking to collaborate on some exciting web project
 - 📫 How to reach me: avinashwani22@gmail.com

 <br/>